Social Media Statistics 2026 for Briefs & KPI — Fresh Figures and How to Use Them

 • Static formats are resurging — image posts and carousels often outperform short video in saves, shares, and clarity on platforms like Instagram and LinkedIn.

-• Meta platforms maintain strong overall activity, offsetting lower engagement with more advanced personalisation and improved content distribution systems.
+• Meta platforms maintain strong overall activity, offsetting lower engagement with more advanced personalization and improved content distribution systems.

 Turning Stats Into KPI-Ready Briefs